 The Early Learning Council was established by the legislature in 2005 to provide leadership and direction for the realignment and expansion of early learning services.
-It recommended the creation of the Department of Early Learning system, new duties supporting parents, assigned duties to the private public partnership and directs DEL to review and revise child care provider rules.
+It recommended the creation of the Department of Early Learning

 In 2006 Governor Gregoire signed into law the bill creating the Department of Early Learning.
 The Department administers existing programs such as child care licensing and subsidies, ECEAP contracts, the Head Start Collaborative Office, and the Early Reading Initiative.
 It also works with Thrive by Five, the public private sector to build a comprehensive system of Early Learning.